 2022 CleanTech Advocacy Day has come and gone.
 You can watch the event recording here.
-We look forward to being in person in 2023.

 This event offers CleanTech Alliance members an exclusive opportunity to engage and educate Washington State policymakers on the impact of clean technology research, innovation, and jobs.
 Despite the current challenges, we will still do our best to connect you with key policymakers in virtual constituent meetings.